 Saturday, April 06, 2019: 9:30am - 11:00am - Grand Ballroom: Lightning Talks

-Betsy Brand, Getty Research Institute, USA
+Betsy Werner Brand, J. Paul Getty Museum, USA

 At museums and art institutions, reaching your target audience on social media can be tricky.
 Even when your defined audience is broad or well researched, the socialsphere is rife with content and clutter competing for attention.
 But when your target audience is significantly more niche, and under-researched, developing a successful outreach strategy becomes more challenging (particularly when senior staff questions if your target audience is on social media at all!).